-This great dialectical fragmentation of the ancient Greek language was due to the formation of the geographical space with the mountainous massifs and the enclosed places of settlement, the dispersion of the numerous Greek tribes, and the initial isolation and political autonomy of the first residential centers.
-What is important, however, is that the social and intellectual factors that could have favored the final split and the creation of subsidiary languages never arose here as it happened for example in Latin.
+This great dialectical fragmentation of the ancient Greek language was due to the geography, with the mountainous massifs and the enclosed places of settlement, the dispersion of the numerous Greek tribes, and the initial isolation and political autonomy of the first residential centers.
+What is important, however, is that the social and intellectual factors that could have favored the final split and the creation of subsidiary languages never arose here, as happened for example with Latin.

 On the contrary, the constant movements, economic activities, mixing of the tribes in the colonies, and conflicts with “barbarians” and different alliances contributed to the development of a common consciousness in terms of the origin, religion, myths and traditions as well as the unity of the language.

 An additional important phenomenon in the history of the ancient Greek language is the fact that its dialectic diversity during the classical era is deeply reflected in the entire trajectory of ancient literature.
 Dialects decisively and completely influence ancient poetic and prose discourse.
 This means that every literary work was born, shaped, and developed closely linked to a certain dialect, the dialect of the Greek tribe which, due to a particular temperament and various socio-economic factors, created the specific literary genre for the first time.